googlefonts/color-fonts/README.md

 Related:

-*   [nanoemoji](https://github.com/googlefonts/nanoemoji), compiles a set of nanosvgs into a color font
+*   [nanoemoji](https://github.com/googlefonts/nanoemoji), compiles a set of picosvg into a color font
-*   [nanosvg](https://github.com/googlefonts/nanosvg), simplifies svgs to use only a small subset of the full spec
+*   [picosvg](https://github.com/googlefonts/picosvg), simplifies svgs to use only a small subset of the full spec